-DEEPIKA* was on her way to school.
+SALIMA* was on her way to school.
 It was a normal morning and she walked the route she knew well.
 In a few minutes, she would reach her school.
 But a few steps away, a group of men stopped her and put something over her mouth that made her lose consciousness.
 When she opened her eyes, she was on a train, squeezed between three adult men.
 Her eyes would barely open and she wanted to scream for help but the drugs that were forced into her system prevented her from making a sound.
-Deepika was taken from her home in West Bengal all the way to Gujarat where she was sold to a brothel.
+Salima was taken from her home in West Bengal all the way to Gujarat where she was sold to a brothel.
 For the next 6 months, this little girl was forced to endure the worst torture known to a child – sexual abuse.

 Criminals target the poor and powerless

-The Maharashtra-based anti trafficking NGO has bases in New Delhi, Bengaluru, Kolkata, Mumbai and Patna.
-Vihaan has more than 63,700 team members working on the frontlines to fight the crime of the trafficking of children.
-Vihann consists of social workers, counsellors, lawyers and researchers who work closely with the local authorities, the police and other organizations in the fight against trafficking to tackle this crime and keep children across India safe.
+VIHAAN has offices in Bengaluru, Kolkata, Mumbai and New Delhi and has trained more than 63,700 frontlines workers of law enforcement, judiciary and like minded organisations, to fight the crime of the trafficking of children.
+The anti trafficking NGO VIHAAN consists of social workers, counsellors, lawyers and researchers who work closely with the local authorities, the police and other organizations in the fight against trafficking and keep children across India safe.

-Help keep children safe from sexual exploitation
+Help Vihaan keep children safe from sexual exploitation

 The words child and sexual exploitation should never belong in the same sentence.
-But anti trafficking NGOs such as Vihaan are joining hands with the government and police to ensure children and their families are safe from sexual exploitation while victims have access to remedial measures in the fight for justice.
-In this fight, your support is needed to help Vihaan rescue more victims and secure justice for their families.
-To support the anti trafficking NGO and keep children safe:
+But anti trafficking NGOs such as VIHAAN are joining hands with the government and police to ensure children and their families are safe from sexual exploitation while victims have access to remedial measures in the fight for justice.
+In this fight, your support is needed to help VIHAAN rescue more victims and secure justice for their families.
+To keep children safe:

 *the name of the child has been changed to protect her identity